KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

-Creating the swap chain is now as simple as calling [`vk::KhrSwapchainExtension::create_swapchain`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.KhrSwapchainExtension.html#method.create_swapchain_khr):
+Creating the swapchain is now as simple as calling [`vk::KhrSwapchainExtension::create_swapchain`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.KhrSwapchainExtension.html#method.create_swapchain_khr):

 ```rust,noplaypen
 data.swapchain = device.create_swapchain_khr(&info, None)?;
 ```

-The parameters are the swap chain creation info and optional custom allocators.
+The parameters are the swapchain creation info and optional custom allocators.
 No surprises there.
 It should be cleaned up in `App::destroy` before the device:

 ```rust,noplaypen
 impl App {